-We will have rolled out the 'train to AVDR (directed enquiry for do multiple public-facing organisation
+We will have rolled out the 'train the trainer' approach to AVDR (directed enquiry for domestic violence) in multiple public-facing organisations.

-We will have established a sustai enterprise to provide employment those outside the jobs market with
+We will have established a sustainable social enterprise to provide employment and mentoring to those outside the jobs market with convictions.

-We will have evaluated the 'Viole Intervention' programme and be appropriate staff in delivering it.
+We will have evaluated the 'Violence Brief Intervention' programme and begin training appropriate staff in delivering it.

-We will have established and evo 'Navigator' programme in two A way to interrupt violence and pre
+We will have established and evaluated the 'Navigator' programme in two A&E departments as a way to interrupt violence and prevent further injury.

-We will work with partners around reducing the prison establishmer
+We will work with partners around the challenge of reducing the prison establishment.